pinkshrub/OnlineWebFun_Lectures/week1/lecture2.md

   </body>
 </html>
 ```
 - Best Practice?
 Linking a stylesheet in from somewhere else.
-Try as best you can to avoid inline styling!
+Avoid putting your styles inline in your HTML!

 ####HTML Attributes [class & id] and CSS Selections
 - Earlier we targeted ALL `<h1>` tags.